arif1802/practical-test/README.md

 # practical-test

+### Versions
+1. React JS: 17.0.2
+2. Express JS: 4.17.1
+3. Node Version: 16.5.0

 This test has been performed in React(Frontend) and Express/Node(Backend).

 There are two folders.

-1. Client (Frontend)
+1. client (Frontend)
-2. Server (Backend)
+2. server (Backend)

-After successfully cloning go to above two folders and perform npm install.
+After successfully clone please move to `practical_test` branch.

+Find client folder and perform `npm install`.

+Find server folder and perform `npm install`.

+### DataBase

 Mysql has been used as database.
+Create database with name `form_builder`.
-You need to import database which is located in /server/database folder.
+You need to import database which is located in `/server/database` folder.

-After successfully done above steps perform npm start in both folders (client and server) and here you go.
+### Run Project
+Go to client and perform `npm start`.
+Go to server and perform `npm start`.